rrainey/tempo/zephyr/tempo-bt-v1/docs/mvp-task-plan.md

 16. **WHO\_AM\_I**

-* Do: SPI read 0x75; expect 0x47.
+* Do: SPI read 0x5; expect 0x4C (ICM-42688-P - not used on this PCB - is 0x47)
-* Done when: RTT prints chip ID 0x47.
+* Done when: RTT prints chip ID 0x4C

 17. **Basic configure (ODR, ranges)**